TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Quality Definitions

-Defines the Minimum, Preferred, and Maximum file sizes for any given [Quality](#quality).
+Defines the minimum, preferred, and maximum file sizes for any given [Quality](#quality).
 Sizes are measured in megabytes per minute.

 ### Quality Profile